ignat-z/ignat-z.github.io/_posts/2018-05-20-rails-columns-specs.markdown

 end
 ```

 Rails is pretty smart to parse "create" word and decide that you want to create new table `products`.
 There is one moment -- by default this table doesn't have timestamps columns.
-It's expected behavior because you may need simply JOIN table for `has_and_belongs_to_many` association or anything non-Rails specific at all.
-But mostly you really want to have this columns because they make developer's life much easier.
+It's an expected behavior because you may need simply a JOIN table for `has_and_belongs_to_many` association or anything non-Rails specific at all.
+But mostly you want to have these columns because they make developers' life much easier.

-One way to solve this problem is to write custom test which will enforce you to add this columns for existing models.
-Rails provides a special method on class object to receive class descendants, non-surprisingly it is `descendants`.
-So, by calling `descendants` on `ApplicationRecord` class you will receive all classes which were inherited from `ApplicationRecord`.
+One way to solve this problem is to write a custom test which will enforce you to add these columns for the existing models.
+Rails provides a special method on class object to receive the class descendants, non-surprisingly it is `descendants`.
+So, by calling `descendants` on `ApplicationRecord` class you receive all classes which were inherited from `ApplicationRecord`.
 But there are some moments which could astonish you.

 Let's run Rails console and try to exec this command: